resist-js/resist/.github/SAVED_REPLIES.md

 ```
 I'm sorry, but we can't reproduce the problem following the instructions you provided.
-Remember that we have a large number of issues to resolve, and have only a limited amount of time to reproduce your issue.
+Remember that we have a large number of issues to resolve and have only a limited amount of time to reproduce your issue.
 Short, explicit instructions make it much more likely we'll be able to reproduce the problem so we can fix it.
 ```